ramdatanalytics/Test-ML-Project/README.md

 # Test-ML-Project
-It is ML Project Test repository
+This is Capstone Project about YouCab predicting about Cab Cancellation.